GehriJan/coursework-pyres/coursework/disposition_paper/main.typ

 The key steps of the development process are as follows:

 1. Familiarization
-  a.
-With the theoretical foundations
+  1. With the theoretical foundations
-  b.
-With the PyRes-codebase
+  2. With the PyRes-codebase
 2. Solving the problem by hand -> Defining the algorithm steps
 3. Implementation of MVP
 4. Evaluating MVP on large dataset of test samples
 5. Steps (3.) and (4.) are repeated in an iterative development cycle
 6. Final adjustments
 7. Final evaluation of algorithm
-  a.
-Identification of theoretical and technical bottlenecks
+  1. Identification of theoretical and technical bottlenecks

 The coursework shall be written alongside the development.
-The introduction chapters can be written and finished withing the development phase; the main part is not going to include every single adjustments made, therefore it will be written with a certain delay regarding the development to identify key adjustments.
+The introduction chapters can be written and finished within the development phase; the main part is not going to include every single adjustments made, therefore it will be written with a certain delay regarding the development to identify key adjustments.

 == Central milestones

-The first big milestone will be solving the problem by hand.
-This will determine, how the algorithm is going to be shaped.
+The first milestone will be when the development of the MVP is finished.
 Another main milestone is the evaluation of the first MVP.
-These results will guide the further development.
+These results guide the development phase directly afterwards.
+Then, end of development in mid of April will be the next big milestone, moving the focus on the thesis.
+The last big milestone will be finishing the MVP thesis, which is scheduled for start/mid of May.

+A detailed time schedule including the milestones can be found later in the document @timeline.

 == Structure of coursework
 The provisional structure of the coursework is as follows: